 Spatial Ecology and Environmental Data Sciences (SEEDS Lab)

-We are ecologists at the Department of Ecosystem Science and Management.
-We use data-model synthesis approaches that integrate satellite and airborne remote sensing with ecological big data to understand how terrestrial ecosystems are functioning under global change
+We are ecologists at the Nicholas School of the Environment.
+We use data-model synthesis approaches that integrate satellite and airborne remote sensing with ecological big data and earth system models to understand how terrestrial ecosystems are functioning under global change

 Research Themes